codevalley/friday-api/docs/guides/entity-guide.md

 1. **Naming & Structure**
    - Consistent file naming (e.g. `TaskModel.py`, `TaskRepository.py`, `TaskService.py`, `TaskRouter.py`) helps new devs orient.
-   - Follow the same patterns for “create, get, list, update, delete” to keep the codebase uniform.
+   - Follow the same patterns for "create, get, list, update, delete" to keep the codebase uniform.

 2. **Use Common Patterns & Utilities**
    - If you have repeated logic (pagination, color validation, date constraints), centralize it in `utils/validation` or a shared library.
    - For pagination, keep the same approach (like `page` and `size` query params, `validate_pagination(page, size)` in the service, etc.).

 3. **Testing Strategy**
-   - **Domain**: Unit test each new entity’s validation logic thoroughly.
+   - **Domain**: Unit test each new entity's validation logic thoroughly.
    - **Repository**: Use a real test DB session to confirm constraints and foreign keys.
    - **Service**: Test real domain calls plus repository calls, or mock the repository if you prefer.
    - **Router**: Perform integration-style tests with an actual DB session or a fully mocked service.
 Keep it consistent to avoid partial mocking pitfalls.